Substantial Unbroken Faith in Jesus Christ for over Two Millennia

 Everyone is welcome!
 A few things you may want to know:

 We stand most of the time.
 Why?
-Because we are worshiping, and we take it seriously!
+Because we are worshiping!
 We lounge at home or elsewhere, but we worship in Church.
 Think Heaven, and if you are familiar with the Bible think of the images of heavenly worship it presents, well, we are entering heaven on earth (Isaiah stood in loving awe of God, He did not go make a latte)!
 Sitting was introduced in western churches after the Protestant Reformation when a more lecture oriented approach became dominate.
 Although, if age or infirmity requires one to sit, that is perfectly fine.

 The priest/pastor almost never faces the congregation.
 Why?
 Because we are worshiping together!
 In Orthodoxy we all face God and worship Him together.
 We are a worshiping community.
 It is not about the pastor (or a band), nor is it about the people.
 The focus of worship for us is God (you can tell a lot about a group by the way they worship).

 We have candles, icons, incense, reverence, beauty, and more!